-Jobs in construction aren't limited to the trades you easily recognise on a building site, such as bricklaying, scaffolding or welding - as important as these skills are.
-For example, construction projects need managers with the ability to organise people and budgets to ensure tasks are completed on time to the highest quality, as well as supervisors to enforce health and safety rules and security.
+Careers in this sector aren't limited to the trades you easily recognise on a building site, such as bricklaying, scaffolding or welding - as important as these skills are.
+For instance, construction projects need managers with the ability to organise people and budgets to ensure tasks are completed on time to the highest quality, as well as supervisors to enforce health and safety rules and security.
 You may be interested in construction management courses.

 Meanwhile, engineers of all kinds play a vital role in property and construction, as their highly technical skills are required throughout the planning, building, maintenance and preservation stages.
 Discover these construction careers and engineering roles: